 Creamy, Dreamy, Zesty, and Appetizing!

 I wouldn’t necessarily recommend it.
 Low-fat cream or milk doesn’t have enough fat to react with the acid to make the curd that thickens this dessert.

 The sugar in this treat serves a dual purpose.
 It guarantees a smooth curd and a nice silky texture in the dessert.
 It’s also meant to counteract the sourness of the lemon.
 My recommendation is to test it once as written.
 If you find it overly sweet, reduce the sugar by a tablespoon or so the next time you make it until you hit your own sweet spot.

 Definitely!
 Using the same method, and in the same proportions, using orange or grapefruit would suffice.

-If you ask me, the Nilla wafers get better the longer they sit.
-I usually prepare this recipe a nigh ahead.
+If you ask me, the Oreo lemon thins or Nilla wafers get better the longer they sit.
+I usually prepare this recipe a night ahead.

 An Easy and Quick Recipe with Minimal Ingredients

 - Oreo Lemon Thins or Lemon Nilla Wafers

 - Philadelphia Cream Cheese